 - Vice President for Student Affairs

-- Executive Assistant to the President (to represent Advancement and Athletics)
+- Executive Assistant to the Provost (to represent Advancement and Athletics)

-- A dean or chair appointed by the President annually to represent university-wide interests
+- A dean or chair appointed by the Provost annually to represent university-wide interests

 - Associate Vice President for Facilities Development & Operations as non-voting staff liaison

 Planning, Design and Construction (PDC), Facilities Development and Operations

 PDC is the central receiving unit for all space requests.
 The Space Advisory Committee will review space requests and provide recommendations to the Provost, as necessary.
 PDC's space management responsibilities include: